SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

    /

 This indicates that the ground state calculation by DFT is carried out in the present job.
-See :any:`&calculation in Inputs <&calculation>` for detail.
+See :any:`List of all input keywords <List of all input keywords>` for detail.

 **&control**